Celebrate The Possibility

-Ask your doctor about XELJANZ, the first pill of its kind (JAK inhibitor) approved for adults with moderate to severe ulcerative colitis when 1 or more tumor necrosis factor (TNF) blockers did not work well or cannot be tolerated
+For adults with moderate to severe ulcerative colitis (UC) when 1 or more tumor necrosis factor (TNF) blocker medicines did not work well or could not be tolerated.

 XELJANZ IS A PILL,